-Nevertheless. military leaders from other colonies brought soon independence movement to Peru.
-In 1820.
-Argentine General José de San Martín landed in the southern port of Pisco. pushina Spanish forces into the Andean highlands.
-San Martín and his troops captured Lima the following vear. declaring

-Peruvian independence on July 28, 1821.
+Nevertheless, military leaders from other colonies soon brought the independence movement to Peru In 1820 Argentine General José de San Martin landed in the southern port of Pisco, pushing Spanish into the Andean highlands.
+San Martín and his troops captured Lima the following year, declaring Peruvian independence on July 28, 1821.
 Nevertheless, San Martín was unable to dislodge the Spanish from the interior of the newly established country.
 Instead, he withdrew to allow Venezuelan General Simón Bolívar, who had recently liberated northern South America, to at last defeat the Spanish.
-At the battles of Junín and Ayacucho, Bolívar finally ended European control of Peru in 1824.
+At the battles of Junin and Avacucho, Bolivar finally ended European control of Peru in 1824.